webJose/svelte-htable/README.md

 carry a `render()` function (and therefore `col.render` may very well be `undefined`), this slot-provided function is guaranteed to exist.
 How?
 Simple:  This is the defined `render()` function inside the column definition object, **or** the default `render()` function explained in the previous section.

+---

+If you have questions or would like to report a bug, feel free to open an issue.